 Unwanted information covers a broad range of unsolicited communication, from messages that are typically harmless individually but that become a nuisance in aggregate (spam) to the sending of images that will cause shock or disgust due to their graphic, violent, or explicit nature (eg. pictures of one's genitals).
 While it is impossible, in a communication system involving many people, to offer perfect protection against all kinds of unwanted information, steps can be taken to make the sending of such messages more difficult or more costly, and to make the senders more accountable.
 Examples of mitigations include:

 This section is still being refined.
 We expect additional principles to be added.

-While sometimes others can help vulnerable people assess privacy risks and make decisions about privacy (such as parents, guardians and peers), everyone has their own right to privacy.
+Even in populations of individuals classed as “vulnerable” (such as children), each individual is unique with their own desires and expectations for privacy.
+While sometimes others can help vulnerable individuals assess privacy risks and make decisions about privacy (such as parents, guardians and peers), everyone has their own right to privacy.

-Some vulnerable people need a guardian to help them make good decisions about their own web use (e.g. children, with their parents often acting as their guardians).
+Some classes of vulnerable people tend to be unable to make good decisions about their own web use, and need a guardian to help them.
+Children are a widely recognized example of this class, with their parents often acting as their guardians.
 A person with a guardian is known as a ward.

-User agents should balance a benevolent guardian's need to protect their ward from dangers, against a wards' need to protect themselves if they have a malicious guardian.
+Historically, the Web has provided exactly this escape route, and user agents should preserve that feature by correctly balancing a benevolent guardian's need to protect their ward from dangers against other wards' need to protect themselves from their misbehaving guardians.